 The regular civil division of the court handles cases with a jurisdictional limit of not more than $25,000.
 State Court approved forms for use in a civil case may be obtained from the Civil Division on the 1st floor of the courthouse.
 Civil forms may also be obtained online in the forms section.
 Learn more about the civil regular civil division.

 The small claims division of the court allows participants to file lawsuits without the assistance of an attorney.
-All claims are limited to $5,000 and the there is no appeal from a small claims determination.
+All claims are limited to $6,000 and the there is no appeal from a small claims determination.
 Forms are available at the Civil Division or by using the online forms section.
 Learn more about the small claims division.

 Landlord - Tenant

-Note: For a list of court officers authorized by the 70th District Court to serve process (papers), click here.
+Note: You may view a list of court officers authorized by the 70th District Court to serve process (papers).